Brand design that looks like you, not everyone.

 Then I’ll send over a detailed proposal with costs, timeline, and contract.

-We’ll have a longer discovery call (around an hour) to go through your questionnaire in more detail.
+If I feel like we need to, we’ll have a discovery call (around an hour) to go through your questionnaire in more detail.

 This part depends on the scope.